 Step 2: Decide if applying as an individual or in a party.

 Many hunters choose to join together with family and friends and apply for a hunt as a party.
 This means that either everyone in the party will draw a tag, or no one will.
-Parties will not be split if the nonresident maximum is reached for any hunt.
+Parties will not be split if the nonresident maximum is reached for any hunt or if not enough tags remain in the hunt for all party members to draw.
 Parties composed solely or partially of nonresidents will not be eligible to receive tags in a hunt after the nonresident maximum is reached.
 When applying as a party, all applicants must purchase separate applications and individual preference points are combined and then averaged for the group (averages of .51 and above will be rounded up, and averages of .50 and below will be rounded down).
 You must indicate whether you are applying as a party member or party leader.
 The party leader must apply before the party member(s).
 Party members must include the party leader’s ODFW ID# on their applications, and the party leader’s choices will apply to the entire group.
 There are no party applications for bighorn sheep, Rocky Mtn goat or premium hunts.

 Step 3: Get a hunting license.

 To apply, you must first purchase an annual hunting license.
 You can purchase the hunting license at the same time you apply for a controlled hunt.
 You can buy a license and apply online, at a license sales agent, and at ODFW offices that sell licenses.